matthew-paul-2006/chromosome_conformation_capture/README.md

 # Chromosome conformation capture

-A collection fo scripts for analysing chromosome conformation capture datasets
+A collection of scripts for analysing chromosome conformation capture datasets